Intel

 Series C in 2007

-Platform Solutions, Inc. specializes in open systems computing solutions for mainframe environments.
-Established in 1999 and headquartered in Sunnyvale, California, the company develops Open Mainframe computers that are compatible with various datacenter settings and operating systems.
-Its product offerings include Open Mainframe servers, Open Systems servers, and NEC D-Series storage arrays.
-Notably, the System64 product line integrates z/OS, Windows, and Linux operating systems within a single secure environment, utilizing Intel Itanium 2 processor technology.
-Platform Solutions operates as a subsidiary of International Business Machines Corp. and has formed a strategic partnership with T3 Technologies to enhance its service offerings.
+Platform Solutions, Inc. is a technology company specializing in open systems computing solutions for mainframe environments.
+Founded in 1999 and based in Sunnyvale, California, the company develops Open Mainframe computers that are compatible with various datacenter environments and operating systems.
+Its product offerings include Open Mainframe servers and Open Systems servers, as well as NEC D-Series storage arrays.
+A notable component of its product line, System64, integrates multiple operating systems, such as z/OS, Windows, and Linux, into a secure and reliable operating environment, leveraging Intel Itanium 2 processor technology.
+Platform Solutions operates as a subsidiary of International Business Machines Corp. since 2008 and has established a strategic partnership with T3 Technologies to enhance its service offerings.

 Virtual Iron Software